 Recruiting the 54th Massachusetts

 Governor John A. Andrew of Massachusetts, an abolitionist, eagerly organized the creation of the regiment following the Emancipation Proclamation.
-Recruiting offices were opened throughout the North as Massachusetts did not have a sufficiently large free black population to fill the regiment.
+Recruiting offices were opened throughout the United States and even in Canada as Massachusetts did not have a sufficiently large free black population to fill the regiment.
 Recruitment met with such success that enough men were raised to form not only the 54th Regiment but also a second black infantry regiment, the 55th Massachusetts.

 Governor Andrew also sought out white officers with similar anti-slavery views to lead the regiment, including Captain Robert Gould Shaw of the 2nd Massachusetts Infantry Regiment.
 Shaw, a Harvard graduate, had already seen combat and been wounded at the Battle of Antietam.
 Shaw and other officers trained the men of the 54th from March until late May 1863.
 On May 28, 1863 the 54th received its colors, marching through Boston, and loaded onto the transport Demolay for their voyage south.
 An estimated twenty thousand people came out to see their march, abolitionists promiment among them.
 As the 54th marched over the spot of the Boston Massacre of 1770 where Crispus Attucks had fallen, they broke into song, singing "John Brown's Body."